Global migration is not new. What is new is the scale and the new conditions that migrants face.

 Since the outbreak of COVID-19, my research has focused on the rise of anti-Asian racism from a transnational and transcultural perspective.

-Currently, I am editing a book on anti-Asian racism in Canada with six professors from Canada.
+Currently, I am editing a book pon anti-Asian racism in Canada with six professors from Canada (under contract with UBC Press).
 I expect this book to come out in 2023.

 Besides, I am also co-editing a special issue on the transculturality of anti-Asian racism with Prof. Zhifan Luo and Prof. Muyang Li.
 Check out the call for paper here.